pderichs/kalkulator/README.md

 ## TODO List

-- BUG: googletest has the possibility to generate test cases on the fly - replace our current map-based solution with that (see e.g. execute_lisp_tests)
-- BUG: Cell does not check for numbers (expect_number)
 - FEAT: Mulitiple cell selection
 - FEAT: Make cell reference and cell_range update when dragging a cell downwards or to the right (also add fixed references, like $ function)
 - FEAT: defun (with newly added lambda support, this should be doable now)